 Exploring an American culture through the stories it tells about itself and its relationships with other cultures, including fiction, drama, poetry, film, popular music, and the oral tradition.
-Cultures may include: African America; Native America; Hispanic America; urban America; Southern America; and Appalachia.
+Cultures may include African America; Native America; Hispanic America; urban America; Southern America; and Appalachia.
 This course may be taken more than once providing that the course content is different.
 The class schedule will designate the specific content covered.
-Offered in Spring of even years only.
+Spring, even years only.